 Roth and his wife Cindy live in Riverside.

 Roth was elected to represent the California State Senate’s 31st Senate District on November 6, 2012.
 He was sworn into office in California’s State Capitol in Sacramento on Monday, December 3, 2012.
 The 31st State Senate District includes portions of Riverside County including the Cities of Corona, Eastvale, Jurupa Valley, Moreno Valley, Norco, Perris and Riverside.

-Senator Roth is chair of the Senate Budget Subcommittee No. 4 on State Administration and General Government; the Senator is also chair of the Senate Veterans Affairs Committee.
+Senator Roth is chair of the Senate Budget Subcommittee No. 1 on Education.
 The Senator also serves as Vice Chair of the Joint Legislative Audit Committee.